 Geraldine looked at her husband and sighed.
 She was sure Frank had gotten over this fear but clearly not.
 All the recent high-profile rash of reported crashes had obviously set it off again.
 He stood in front of her, rigid with pig-headed determination and stubbornness, hands clenched into impotent fists at his side; a five-year-old child in a forty-five-year-old man’s body.
 Even his thinning hair stood up indignantly.
 She sighed again and held up her own hands in surrender.

 “Okay, okay…we’ll take the ferry across.
 Anything for peace and quiet.”

-He deflated visibly, a tyre with the air let out.
+He deflated visibly, a tire with the air let out.

-Geraldine swivelled back around to the laptop in order to make the necessary arrangements while Frank collapsed onto the sofa, TV already tuned to the news.
+Geraldine swiveled back around to the laptop in order to make the necessary arrangements while Frank collapsed onto the sofa, TV already tuned to the news.

 It wasn’t so bad here, after all.

 They stood together at the railing as the ferry plowed its way through the black water.
 A light breeze carried the salt spray up to them, showering Geraldine’s face with a haze of droplets.
 She blinked her eyes against the cold, refreshing spray.

 Even Frank seemed in good spirits and she supposed his subtly smug sense of victory was a small price to pay.
 It wasn’t just that he had a fear of flying, exacerbated by all the admittedly unusually high number of recent reports of plane crashes and disappearances; he also had claustrophobia that ensured he was a nightmare passenger to sit beside for any length of time in a small, enclosed space.